 - In the table left (#6) Calculators used by Forsythe and Floyd.

 - In the table right (#7) Stanford Programming Trophies, Prof. McCarthy's Turing award.

 - On the left side, right (#4): Departmental timeline.
-LOTS.
+LOTS, and an

 - On the left side, left (#5): Stanford AI Lab (SAIL) history.
 More pictures of